Canonical URLs: A Beginner's Guide to Canonical Tags

 • Parameterized URLs (e.g., listing pages with filters or sorting options applied)

-Because it can cause keyword cannibalization.
-This occurs when multiple pages on a site compete for the same keywords.
-And harm each other’s rankings in the process.
+Duplicate content can cause keyword cannibalization, which occurs when multiple pages on a site compete for the same keywords and harm each other’s rankings.

 infographic divided into three vertical sections, each representing a negative impact of duplicate content on SEO

-Let’s say you have backlinks (links from external domains) pointing to various duplicate pages.
-If you’ve used canonical tags, Google treats them all as links to that main URL.
-To positively impact rankings.
+For example, if you have backlinks (links from external domains) pointing to various duplicate pages, canonical tags cause Google to treat them all as links to the main URL, positively impacting rankings.

 an illustration of backlinks, alternate URLs and canonical URLs connection